paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Subsecs. (e) to (g).
 Pub.
 L. 116–260, § 360(c)(2), redesignated subsecs. (f) and (g) as (e) and (f), respectively.
 Former subsec. (e) redesignated (d).

 2018—Subsec. (d)(4).
 Pub.
 L. 115–270 substituted “10 years” for “7 years”.

+#### Savings Clause
+Pub.
+L. 118–272, div.
+A, title I, § 1103(b), Jan.
+4, 2025, 138 Stat.
+3000, provided that: “Nothing in the amendments made by subsection (a) [amending this section] shall be construed to affect a feasibility study that was initiated prior to the date of the enactment of this Act [Jan.
+4, 2025].”

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 2 of Pub.
 L. 113–121, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).